ChristianI-HI/Visualphish_public/README.md

 If you find this repo useful for your research, please use the following.
 ```
 @inproceedings {visualphish24,
-author = {Hao, Qingying and Diwan, Nirav and Yuan, Ying and Apruzzese, Giovanni and Conti Mauro and Wang, Gang},
+author = {Hao, Qingying and Diwan, Nirav and Yuan, Ying and Apruzzese, Giovanni and Conti, Mauro and Wang, Gang},
 title = {It Doesn't Look Like Anything to Me: Using Diffusion Model to Subvert Visual Phishing Detectors},
 booktitle = {In Proceedings of The 33rd USENIX Security Symposium (USENIX Security)},
 year = {2024},